 BlackSwanMoto in San Felipe offers fully-supported dual-sport adventure motorcycling tours with your own bike (or one from one of their rental partners).

-BajaVoyager just popped onto my radar as a concierge service that “does everything from guided and supported, relaxed, scenic, “big bike” tours to SCORE, NORRA, BAJA 1000 Race support.”
+BajaVoyager is a concierge service that “does everything from guided and supported, relaxed, scenic, “big bike” tours to SCORE, NORRA, BAJA 1000 Race support.”

 Strangely, their site doesn’t provide details on tours, but my friend Brad Barker recommends them and passed me this flyer on their fully-supported tour from Ensenada to San Quintin March 25-April 2 for $1950.